isotopp/isotopp.github.io/_posts/2021-10-06-empty-commits-and-other-wrong-tools-for-the-job.md

 So lets stop and ask:
 Why would you want to make an empty commit?

-Most people want this because they attached a server-side action to a commit, a CI/CD activity/
+Most people want this because they attached a server-side action to a commit, a CI/CD activity.

 # This is wrong